Graeme Crosby: 1981 500cc world championship

 Crosby was contracted by Suzuki GB to defend his Formula TT world championship and to compete alongside teammate Randy Mamola in the 1981 500cc world championship.
 Crosby gave a boost to the racing career of Wayne Gardner by giving him his first opportunity to race in Europe.
 Although Crosby was contracted to ride for Suzuki, he decided to sponsor Gardner to compete in the 1981 British Superbike championship riding Kawasakis run by the British Moriwaki concession owned by Crosby.
 Gardner would go on to become Australia's first 500cc world champion in 1987.

-Before the start of the world championship season Crosby returned to Daytona in March where he just missed winning a second Daytona Superbike race.
+Before the start of the world championship season, Crosby returned to Daytona in March where he just missed winning a second Daytona Superbike race.
 After a race-long battle with his Yoshimura Suzuki teammate, Wes Cooley and Honda's Freddie Spencer, Crosby was beaten to the finish line by Cooley by just a few bike lengths with Spencer finishing in third place.
 In the Daytona 200 race, Crosby was forced to retire due to a transmission problem.

 Crosby made a strong impression by winning the pole position at the season opening Austrian Grand Prix held at the fast Salzburgring.
 Crosby led for the first two laps before finishing in second place behind Mamola.
 He repeated as pole position winner at the German Grand Prix held at the Hockenheimring.
 After leading the race for half a lap, a front tire slide made him lose confidence in his tires however, he still managed to finish the race in second place behind Kenny Roberts.
 In the third race in France, Crosby's motorcycle suffered from carburation problems and he nursed it to a third place finish.
 At the Yugoslavian Grand Prix held at the hot Automotodrom Grobnik, Crosby initially battled for the lead but, later admitted that he was out of shape as he faded to a fourth place finish.

-His championship hopes were dampened when he crashed in the rain at the Dutch TT then, an engine problem left him in sixth place at the Belgian Grand Prix but, he rebounded to finish third in San Marino Grand Prix.
+Crosby's championship hopes were dampened when he crashed in the rain at the Dutch TT then, an engine problem left him in sixth place at the Belgian Grand Prix but, he rebounded to finish third in San Marino Grand Prix.
 Crosby won the pole position at the British Grand Prix held at the Silverstone Circuit but, then had a disastrous crash while leading the race, causing crashes by Barry Sheene and Marco Lucchinelli.
 His motorcycle had more carburation problems which relegated him to sixth place in the Finnish Grand Prix.
 He ended the season with a fifth place finish in the rain at the Swedish Grand Prix.
 He posted two second place finishes along with two third place finishes to end the season ranked fifth in the world.

 In between world championship races, Crosby also competed in the 500cc British national championship, using the British rounds as test sessions for developing his RG 500.
 He dominated the 500cc British national championship, winning seven of the eight rounds.
 Crosby ended the 1981 season with a victory at the prestigious Mallory Park Race of the Year.